 The four Rightly Guided Caliphs faced challenges during their tenures and each exhibited his style at handling situations which had arisen.
-For instance, Abu Bakr will resort to Quran then Sunna of the Prophet and if he is unable to find the answer, he would consult the other Sahabas who were not many if they know of any verse in the Quran or Sunna to resolve the situation, if they know no such verse and sunna, then they would discuss the situation and arrive at a decision via Ijma i.e Consensors.
-He also made use of ijtihad for instance the decision to fight those who refused to pay zakat after the passing away of the Prophet (SAW) was made by exercising ijtihad via qiyas.
+For instance, Abu Bakr will resort to Quran then Sunna of the Prophet and if he is unable to find the answer, he would consult the other Sahaba who were not many if they know of any verse in the Quran or Sunna to resolve the situation, if they know no such verse and sunna, then they would discuss the situation and arrive at a decision via Ijma.
+He also made use of ijtihad for instance the decision to fight those who refused to pay zakat after the passing away of Muhammad was made by exercising ijtihad via qiyas.

 Umar bin al-Khattab was inclined to use Ra’y than ijma.
 His reasoning for using Ra’y was because he saw that whenever the prophet was faced with a situation and he had options, he would take the easier way out.